Member Of Raveis Real Estate Family Killed In Crash Remembered For 'Loving Heart'

 She was a member of the National Honor Society and the Massachusetts state soccer championship team at Cathedral High School, as well as the Massachusetts state all-star team.

-At Williams College, she continued to excel as a student athlete who would help lead her soccer team to the NCAA Division III Final Four and would complete her athletic career by receiving an NCAA all-tournament honors in her senior season.
+At Williams College in Williamstown, Massachusetts, she continued to excel as a student-athlete who would help lead her soccer team to the NCAA Division III Final Four and would complete her athletic career by receiving an NCAA all-tournament honors in her senior season.

 After graduating Williams in 2000 with a degree in psychology, she worked in the financial services industry, leading teams for State Street Research, Columbia Management, and Legg Mason, before devoting all her energy to her family.